developer-program/engineering-track/docs/aws/intro.md

 ### Availability Zone

-An availability zone can be think of as a data center.
+An availability zone can be thought of as a data center.
 Each AZ is identifiable by the region code follow by letter.

 Availability Zone in Singapore(ap-southeast-1)